FROM UW MEDICINE TO THE INTERNATIONAL SPACE STATION: THE INCREDIBLE JOURNEY OF THE KIDNEYS ON CHIPS AND WHAT IT MEANS FOR LIFE ON EARTH

 Organs-on-chips are groupings of cells built to function just like human organs, only in a manufactured, 3-dimensional environment that can resemble a component belonging to a laptop computer.
 In this manmade arrangement, human-derived tissue and cells follow their natural marching orders in a fluid system, unaware of their ex-vivo status, while researchers gather data through controlled observations and experiments.

 One team of UW Medicine researchers at ISCRM, led by Dr. Benjamin Freedman, Assistant Professor of Nephrology and ISCRM Faculty Member, is even putting human stem-cell derived kidney organoids onto chips.
-The organoids are miniature kidney structures that allow scientists to conduct clinical trials in a dish that could yield new treatments for disorders like polycystic kidney disease.
+While Dr. Freedman’s organoids aren’t space bound, these miniature kidney structures will allow scientists to conduct clinical trials in a dish that could yield new treatments for disorders like polycystic kidney disease.

 “We know that our organoids will show signs of polycystic kidney disease,” says Dr. Freedman.
 “That means we can use an organoid from a person as a surrogate for their own tissue, which opens up the possibility of testing drug responses much more efficiently than the existing clinical trial framework.”